 Heads of Department are all subject experts.
 They lead on the content, specifications and delivery of the curriculum in each subject.
 At the heart of curriculum design is a shared commitment to constructing programmes of study that pupils find interesting, challenging and will lead to success – whether it be the transition from Key Stage 2 or when pupils sit external examinations at the end of Key Stage 4.
 At each key stage, we support pupils and parents with transition guidance to ensure that pupils are happy, well informed and make sustained progress.

 At Key Stage 4, we offer GCSE’s, Cambridge National and Technical Awards to support academic and vocational study.
 We are proud that at Pleckgate, a larger cohort of pupils than those nationally, study single sciences and perform well.
-Every pupil also studies RE to GCSE, following the religions of Christianity and Islam.
-We have a diverse pupil body and the further study of RE provides many opportunities to understand how people from different faiths and diverse communities can have a common purpose, shared beliefs, tolerance and a mutual respect.
+Every pupil also studies Religion and Worldviews to GCSE, following the religions of Christianity and Islam.
+We have a diverse pupil body and the further study of Religion and Worldviews provides many opportunities to understand how people from different faiths and diverse communities can have a common purpose, shared beliefs, tolerance and a mutual respect.
 These values also underpin the wider ethos of the whole school community.

 The pastoral and wider curriculum at Pleckgate High School is equally important as the academic curriculum with pupils is carefully organised into tutor groups using information gathered during transition from primary schools.
 Pupils remain in these tutor groups for five years with the same form tutor and a Head of Year who, together with the tutor team are responsible for the safety, well-being, personal and academic success of each pupil.
 Pupils receive PSHE as well as SRE in both lessons and structured daily tutor time.
 This curriculum is further enhanced through Super Learning Days throughout the school year with a focus on enrichment, living in the wider world, CEIAG and relationships.
 At Pleckgate we are committed to developing the whole person and our curriculum design reflects this